Is your feline friend feeling stressed? Identifying the signs and determining the causes of stress in your cat could save you from a host of issues.

 We can’t stress enough (no pun intended) just how important a medical check-up is at this point.

 Trying to diagnose stress overload without a full medical check-up is futile.
-Trying to manage stress without treating potential underlying health problems can cause more stress and add fuel to the fire.
+Trying to manage stress without treating potential underlying health problems can cause more stress and fuel the fire.

 Stress patterns can be complex.
 For example, a disease can be caused, at least in part, by elevated stress levels, but it can also be a stressor in its own right.